Best Trauma Kits Ifak

 C-A-T tourniquet · Gauze + ETD dressing · Flat-packed for duty belts and cargo pockets

 The best flat-carry IFAK is the North American Rescue IPOK Individual Patrol Officer Kit.
 IPOK stands for Individual Patrol Officer Kit, and the name states the design brief: bleeding control that rides on a duty belt or in a cargo pocket for an entire shift without being felt.
 The flat vacuum pack holds a C-A-T, compressed gauze, and an ETD pressure dressing — the extremity-bleeding core — in the thinnest genuine-NAR package sold.
-At $55.75 it is also the cheapest way into a complete NAR tourniquet-plus-dressing set, which is why it outranks NAR's own Basic kit here on format and price together.
+At the listed price it is also the cheapest way into a complete NAR tourniquet-plus-dressing set, which is why it outranks NAR's own Basic kit here on format and price together.

 → Read our full NAR IPOK Individual Patrol Officer Kit review · Browse the trauma kits